CodeURJC-DAW-2018-19/santatecla-itinerarios-2/README.md

 We created a class diagram showcasing all the classes from our application, as requested.
 Different types of classes have a color of their own.
 The color code is:

-Purple - Repositories
+Purple - Repositories,
-Blue - Entities
+Blue - Entities,
-Pink - Services
+Pink - Services,
-Gray - Standard class
+Gray - Standard class,
-Dark green - Components
+Dark green - Components,
-Gradient pink - Configurations
+Gradient pink - Configurations,
-Red - Controllers
+Red - Controllers,
-Yellow - Templates
+Yellow - Templates.

 ![Class diagram.](https://github.com/CodeURJC-DAW-2018-19/santatecla-itinerarios-2/blob/master/Screenshots/classdiag.png "Class diagram")